enesozturk/rn-swipeable-panel/README.md

 <div align="center">

 [![npm version](https://img.shields.io/npm/v/rn-swipeable-panel.svg)](https://www.npmjs.com/package/rn-swipeable-panel)

 </div>

 <br/>

 React Native Swipeable Panel that animate from bottom and controllable with pan gestures.
 You can extend panel by swiping up, make it small or close by swiping down with pan gestures.
-Feel free to redesign inside of panel.
+Feel free to redesign inside of panel

-## Getting started
+## ⚙️ Installation
 ```
 $ npm install rn-swipeable-panel --save
 ```